-As of now there is a ‘pro-forma’ Contract For Sale of Real Estate generally utilized by real estate specialists, conveyancers, and lawyers.
+As of now, there is a ‘pro-forma’ Contract for sale by owner Tasmania, generally utilized by real estate specialists, conveyancers, and lawyers.

 This contract is in two parts: